Event plane resolution correction for azimuthal anisotropy in wide centrality bins: Implementation

 \section{Implementation}

-We now show several practical implementations to correct $v_{n}$ for the event plane resolution in wide centrality bins.
-There are two or three steps to calculate $v_n$ in wide centrality bins \begin{enumerate} \item Determine the event plane resolution $\res{n}$ as a function of narrow centrality ranges $M$. \item Analyse $v_n$ with the weights $1/\res{n}$ for any, wide, centrality range of interest. \item Perform an additional resolution correction (depends on implementation). \end{enumerate} In the following two subsections, we discuss detailed implementations how to apply corrections separately for different types of particle identification.
+We now show two practical implementations to correct $v_{n}$ for the event plane resolution in wide centrality bins.
+There are two or three steps to calculate $v_n$ in wide centrality bins \begin{enumerate} \item Determine the event plane resolution $\res{n}$ as a function of $M$ in narrow centrality ranges. \item Analyse $v_n$ with the weights $1/\res{n}$ for any, wide, centrality range of interest. \item In addition for the event-plane method, one must multiply the result by the average weight. \end{enumerate} In the following subsections, we discuss detailed implementations of how to apply corrections for different types of particle identification.
 For the sake of simplicity, we assume that non-flow effects are negligible, and all correlations between particles are induced by flow.
-Namely, the azimuthal particle distribution with respect to the event plane can be written as \begin{linenomath}
+A systematic study of other effects can be found in Ref.~\cite{Nasim:2014iea}.